MaccSob/Restaurant-Page/README.md

-Fictional restaurant page project, mainly done to test Webpack, practice dom manipulation using JS(Dynamically generating content on the page instead of hard-coding with html).
+Fictional restaurant page project, mainly done to test/practice Webpack, practice dom manipulation using JS(Dynamically generating content on the page instead of hard-coding with html).